 - adventurous Bran;

 Along with these five children, Eddard and Catelyn also brought up Theon Greyjoy and Jon Snow.
 Theon’s father had been raiding villages in the North, and Robert Baratheon and Eddard Stark’s troops forced him back to the sea, and Eddard took Theon to guard Westeros.

-The couple also reared another boy, Jon Snow, Ned’s illegitimate son.
+The couple also reared another boy, Jon Snow, thought to be Ned’s illegitimate son.
 Ned never revealed the identity of Jon’s mother and the circumstances that led to Jon’s birth.
-Even Catelyn wasn’t told the truth, and she was always displeased about the boy because of Ned’s infidelity.
+Even Catelyn wasn’t told the truth, and she was always displeased about the boy.

 The series barely mentions Ned Stark’s father and siblings.
-Years before the events we observe in the series, Ned’s sister Lyanna, was abducted by Prince Rhaegar Targaryen.
+All we know is that years before the events we observe in the series, Ned’s sister Lyanna, was abducted by Prince Rhaegar Targaryen.

 Lannister Family Tree